waggle-sensor/waggle-edge-stack/kubernetes/README.md

 ## 1. Install Dependencies

 We currently support deploying to Kubernetes.
-For getting started quickly, we use [k3s](https://k3s.io) for our Vagrant image and recommend this for custom installs.
+For getting started quickly, we use [k3s](https://k3s.io) in our Vagrant image and recommend this for custom installs.

 ## 2. Beehive Config and Credential Files